COVID-19

 MATURA is the region's primary agency for striving to eliminate the causes and conditions of poverty.

-MATURA is the designated Community Action Agency for the counties of Madison, Adams, Taylor, Union, Ringgold, and Adair.
+MATURA is the designated Community Action Agency for Madison, Adams, Taylor, Union, Ringgold, and Adair Counties.
 A few of our services extend beyond our six core counties.
-The links above detail
+The links above detail our programs and services.

 We urge our customers to visit us at our many locations across the region.
 If you have any questions at any time, or would prefer to speak with us directly, please call us!
 (641) 782-8431.